|

 Wondering how you can support your hormones for optimal health and wellness?
-Enter: cycle syncing.
+Enter cycle syncing.
 Cycle syncing is the art of aligning your diet and lifestyle with your body’s hormonal shifts.
-In essence, as your hormones fluctuate throughout the month, so do energy levels, emotions, appetite, and more.
+As your hormones fluctuate throughout the month, so do energy levels, emotions, appetite, and more.
 Naturally, it makes sense to change what you eat, exercise, and structure your lifestyle!
 Fortunately, it’s not rocket science.
 Once you begin living in the flow with your flo, you’ll notice fewer cramps, less PMS, and a world’s difference in how you feel.
 Ready to kickstart your physique goals?
 Start with this menstrual cycle workout plan.

 MENSTRUATION PHASE